-For information on which citizens of certain countries and territories require a visa to enter Canada, please visit the following site: http://www.cic.gc.ca/english/visit/visas-all.asp
+Citizens of some countries and territories require a visa to enter Canada, please visit the following site to see if you require a visa: http://www.cic.gc.ca/english/visit/visas-all.asp

 Electronic Travel Authorization (eTA)

 Visa-exempt foreign nationals require an eTA to fly to or transit through Canada.
 Exceptions include U.S. citizens, travelers with a valid Canadian visa.
 Canadian citizens, including dual citizens and Canadian permanent residents, do not need to apply.
 For more information and to find out whether you will need to apply for an eTA, please visit: http://www.cic.gc.ca/english/visit/visas.asp

 One can travel to Halifax via a direct flight from London Heathrow, Glasgow, Frankfurt, Boston, New York, Philadelphia and Chicago.
 Additional international connections may be made through Montreal or Toronto.
 Iceland Air also flies to Halifax from Iceland with European Connections.

 Driving to Halifax

 If you are situated in New England and would prefer to drive, one can take a ferry ride from Portland, Maine to Nova Scotia The CAT ferry takes 5.5 hours to reach Yarmouth, Nova Scotia and houses a range of on-board amenities such as café, cafeteria, bar, movie room, children’s play area and gift shop.
 Yarmouth is an approximately 3-hour drive from Halifax.
 For more information on fares, schedule and more, please visit: http://www.ferries.ca/thecat/